f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

 Software Health and Status from the CLI
 ---------------------------------------

-You can monitor the health of the unlerying software and hardware using the following CLI commands.
+You can monitor the health of the underlying software and hardware using the following CLI commands.

 F5 Cluster Status via CLI
 -------------------------